CharlesGM/alasco-terraform/README.md

 The GitHub Actions workflow automates the process of building and deploying the Docker image to ECS.
 It is triggered whenever the alasco/terraform.tfvars file is updated with a new image tag.

-- The GitHub Actions workflow is triggered on changes to alasco/terraform.tfvars to ensure that updates to image tags or other configuration changes are applied automatically.
+- The GitHub Actions workflow is triggered on changes to alasco/terraform.tfvars to ensure that updates to image tags are applied automatically.
 - To trigger a destroy action, you need to set the destroy variable to true in github actions console.

 ## Contributing